HaydenMcKenzie/learning-cloud-engineering/README.md

 # Learning Cloud Engineering
 Learning the basics of cloud engineering.
-Mainly focusing on Docker, GitHub Cl, Ansible, Terraform and using Python and maybe Java to gather information.
+Mainly focusing on Docker, GitHub Cl, Ansible, Terraform and using Python and maybe Scala to gather information.
 I am currently using GitHub as a way to keep track of my learning of cloud engineering

 # Main Focus of Learning
   - Foundations of IT - Professor Messer